-Aunt Sue’s Raw & Unfiltered Honey is exactly as described – raw and unfiltered.
-Available in wildflower or clover, Aunt Sue’s offers bold flavors and the benefits of natural pollen.
+Aunt Sue’s® Raw & Unfiltered Honey is exactly as described – raw and unfiltered.
+Available in wildflower or clover, it offers bold flavors and the benefits of natural pollen.

-Beek’s Local Raw Honey is sweet, raw and filled to the brim with local honey from some of our most passionate California beekeepers.
+Beek’s® Local Raw Honey is sweet, raw and filled to the brim with local honey from some of our most passionate California beekeepers.
+(More regions coming soon!)

 Are Sioux Honey® products pure and natural honey?

 How does Aunt Sue’s® Raw & Unfiltered Honey differ from Sue Bee® honey?

-Both Sue Bee Honey and Aunt Sue’s Raw & Unfiltered Honey are pure honey.
-But while Sue Bee Honey is filtered (which helps remove more debris that comes from the hive), Aunt Sue’s is strained.
+Both Sue Bee® honey and Aunt Sue’s® Raw & Unfiltered Honey are pure honey.
+But while Sue Bee® honey is filtered (which helps remove more debris that comes from the hive), Aunt Sue’s® honey is strained.
 This allows more of the pollen to remain in the honey.
 Because of this, you may notice that your raw and unfiltered honey crystallizes more over time.
 If it does, you can reverse this.
 Simply place the closed honey bottle into near-boiling water that has been removed from the heat.
 Leave until both have cooled.
 (Remember to take the lid off the bottle first.)

 What is Sue Bee® Spun® honey?

 Our Sue Bee® Spun® honey is easily our most preferred product.
 It is pure, premium honey that has been allowed to naturally granulate under controlled conditions to make a smooth, spreadable textured honey.
 If you haven’t tried it, we highly recommend it.
-(Sue Bee® Spun® Clover Honey is a registered trademark of Sioux Honey Association Co-op.
+(Sue Bee® Spun® Clover Honey is a registered trademark of Sioux Honey Association Co-op.)

-Are all Sioux Honey products of the USA?
+Are all Sioux Honey® products made in the USA?

 Does Sioux Honey Association Co-op produce an organic honey?